Middleton, Leeds: Religion

 Middleton was a chapelry of the ancient ecclesiastical parish of Rothwell.
 In 1497 a chantry chapel was endowed by Gilbert Leygh and dedicated to St Mary the Virgin, it was closed at the time of the Reformation though the building is extant and now a private residence.

 Middleton St Mary's Church built in 1847.

 R.H.
 Brandling of Middleton Lodge gave land on Town Street on which to build a church and parsonage in 1845.
 St Mary's Church was built in 1846 to designs by R. D. Chantrell, who also designed Leeds Parish Church.
 The church and its lych gate are designated Grade II listed buildings.
 The church originally had a tall spire which was taken down because of mining subsidence in 1939.
 There is a tradition that local miners gave either a week's wages or a week's work towards the cost of its construction.

 Out of the parish, two more parishes were created as the population increased after the Middleton council estate was built.
 In 1921 the church acquired a site on the Middleton housing estate on which to build.
 In 1925 a mission church was built off Middleton Park Avenue.
 The Church of St Cross was built in 1933 and became a parish church in 1935 with about two thirds of the Middleton housing estate in its boundaries.
 In the 1930s the Belle Isle housing estate was begun.
-The Church of St John and St Barnabus was built in Belle Isle in 1939 but not consecrated until 1947 because of the war.
+The Church of St John and St Barnabus was built in Belle Isle in 1939 but not consecrated until 1947 because of World War II.
 This church became a parish church.

 Local Methodists reputedly met in a house on Town Street until a chapel was built in the 1860s.
 Middleton Methodist Chapel was built in 1896 replacing a chapel built 30 years earlier by the Wesleyans.
 It was designed by Howdill and Howdill and built in brick.
 It has a tower to the north west and large west window.
 The interior survives largely unaltered and has a barrel-vaulted ceiling.
 There is a Baptist church on Middleton Park Avenue.
 St Philip's Roman Catholic Church, a modern building, is situated on St Philip's Avenue.